Azure/Connectors/docs/QUICKSTART.md

 </details>

 ## Create a connection
+> IMPORTANT: Connection creation is currently supported in West Central US only.
+Fix ETA: 10/5/20

 Navigate to the "Azure" extension and find the "API CONNECTIONS" tab.
 Sign in using your Azure Credentials, if necessary.

 Right-click the subscription you want to use, click "Create API Connection...", and follow creation prompts from here.